mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 If no default revision is specified, the Console will use `main` as the default revision.
 This revision will be an empty configuration if no other `main` branch was previously created on the Project.
 :::

-## Pull-based deployment strategy

-If you want the Project to use a [**pull-based deployment strategy**](/development_suite/deploy/gitops-based/index.md#advantages-of-pull-based-deployment), you can select it in the [Deployment options card](/console/project-configuration/project-settings.md#deployment-options) in the Workload & Runtime section of the Project Settings page.